What Does ‘Marriage’ Mean, Legally Speaking, in Australia?

 While the 2017 amendments to the Marriage Act have made marriage inclusive of same-sex couples, it’s important to note that marriage remains legally distinct from de facto partnerships in Australia.

-De facto relationships, which can include both same-sex and opposite-sex couples, are defined as committed, intimate relationships where the couple lives together on a genuine domestic basis.
+De facto relationships, which can include same-sex and opposite-sex couples, are defined as committed, intimate relationships where the couple lives together on a genuine domestic basis.

 Implications of Marriage: Family Law and Beyond